Skip to main content

 note

-• Flight controller (F405s Flywoo) - This is the low level controller that contains the PX4 software which will then drive the motors.
+• Flight controller (FC): Flywoo Goku GN405S AIO - This is the low level controller that runs the PX4 flight control stack.

 • MCU: STM32F405 BGA